* This page is for Consumers *

 Klebsiella, Enterobacter, and Serratia bacteria reside in the intestine of many healthy people and rarely cause infection in them.
 Infections with these bacteria are often acquired in hospitals and long-term care facilities.
 They usually occur in people whose resistance to infection is weakened and/or who have a medical device (such as catheters, drains, and airway tubes) in their body.

 Rarely, Klebsiella bacteria cause pneumonia in people who live outside a health care facility (in the community), usually in alcoholics, older people, people with diabetes, or people with a weakened immune system.
 Typically, this severe infection causes cough, bringing up a sticky, dark brown or dark red sputum, and collections of pus (abscesses) in the lung or in the membrane between the lungs and chest wall (empyema).

 One species of Klebsiella can cause inflammation of the colon (colitis) after antibiotics are taken.
 This disorder is called antibiotic-associated colitis.
 The antibiotics kill bacteria that normally reside in the intestine.
 Then Klebsiella bacteria are able to multiply and cause problems.
-However, this type of colitis usually results from toxins produced by Clostridium difficile ( Clostridium difficile -Induced Colitis).
+However, antibiotic-associated colitis usually results from toxins produced by Clostridium difficile (see page Clostridium difficile -Induced Colitis).